18 June 2024

 Security shouldn't be an afterthought: it should be a top concern, with leaders actively raising awareness of security and allocating resources for programs that find and fix vulnerabilities.

-Always getting better: Securityis a process, not a goal.
+Always getting better: Securitysecurity is a process, not a goal.
 Organizations should always be trying to get better by reviewing their security policies daily, teaching employees about security, and changing as threats change.

-Organizations can greatly reduce their attack surface and carefully manage vulnerabilities by using these lessons learned and promoting a security culture.
+Organizations can greatly reduce their attack surface and carefully manage vulnerabilities by using these lessons learned and promoting a culture of security.
 This will help keep their systems safe in a digital world that is always changing.
 Always keep in mind that fixing CVE-2023-35036 is only the first step in creating a strong security stance that will last.

 Conclusion

-To ensure that repair efforts keep working, they must be constantly monitored and regularly assessed for vulnerabilities.
+To make sure that repair efforts keep working, they need to be constantly monitored and regularly assessed for vulnerabilities.
 To keep up with new threats, you should do penetration testing and keep your incident reaction plans up to date.
 Additionally, making your employees more aware of cybersecurity issues through training can make your company more resistant to attacks.

 By using these best practices in your vulnerability management plan, you can greatly lower the risks connected to CVE-2023-35036.
 This will protect and maintain the security of your systems in a cyber world that is getting harder to navigate.
 If you are looking for professional experts for top-notch cyber security service for your workplace then SafeAeon is your one-stop destination.